efidoalo/music_player/README.md

 # music_player
 A GUI application to manage music.
-Play audio and manage playlists.
+Play songs and manage playlists.
 Tested on ubuntu 24.04